They helped serve justice to Larry Nassar

 "I came to this country stateless, unnaturalized.
 My father's Maltese, my mother's German.
 And I was raised on old country values," she told Nassar.

 Her family always told her she lived in the greatest country -- and she believed them.
 That's why she enlisted in the military, she said.

 "I don't have many friends because I speak out ...
 I speak out because I want change.
 Because I don't believe in hiding the truth," she said.

-She scolded Nassar for a letter he had written to the court defending himself.
+She scolded Nassar for a letter he had written to th e court defending himself.

 "You have not yet owned what you did," she said.